ezlifeSol/gampose/README.md

 - `resourceId`: The drawable resource ID of the sprite image.
 - `assetPath`: The path to the asset image.
 If `resourceId` is not provided, this will be used to load the image.
+- `bitmap`: The bitmap image to display.
+If `resourceId` and `assetPath` are not provided, this will be used.
 - `size`: The size of the sprite.
 - `position`: The position of the sprite.
 - `anchor`: The anchor point for positioning.